 To order your designer frames today, click here.

-The unsurpassed precision, quality control and convenience afforded by having an on-site lab for lens fabrication has been a cornerstone of our commitment to providing the best quality eyewear for over 40 years.
+The unsurpassed precision, quality control and convenience afforded by having an on-site lab for lens fabrication have been cornerstones of our commitment to providing the best quality eyewear for over 60 years.
 We have consistently upgraded the lens fabrication equipment, as new technology becomes available.
-Being able to provide on-site prescription lenses, while you wait, has been a convenient service, especially to our out-of-town patients.
+Being able to provide on-site prescription lenses has been a convenient service, especially to our out-of-town patients.

-Whether utilizing a new or existing frame, we can insert your finished lenses into the frame of you choice with better quality than was available just a few years ago.
+Whether utilizing a new or existing frame, we can insert your finished lenses into the frame of your choice with better quality than was available just a few years ago.
 We believe that high quality eyewear is not a luxury but a necessity.
-Every pair of glasses that leaves our lab is completely guaranteed and personalized to your individual frame, prescriptions and unique needs.
+Every pair of glasses that leaves our lab is completely guaranteed and personalized to your unique needs.

 We carry a wide variety of Sunglass frames and offer prescription or non-prescription lens options, including Transitions and Polarized lenses.
 All of our Sunglass lenses come with a UV coating for added protection.

 While almost any frame can be used as a Sunglass frame, we offer fashionable choices from the latest designers and sport Sunglasses manufacturers.
 We also carry sunglasses for children aged 0-7, with UV protection.

 Our doctors and staff will be happy to discuss your individual concerns, and help match you and your needs to the best sunglasses possible.

 Vision-R 800’s revolutionary new liquid lens optical module controls powers at much smaller lens changes (0.01 D) than ever before and delivers continuous and instantaneous changes of sphere, cylinder, and axis, at the same time.
 Refraction is made more accurate and prescriptions can be made in 0.05 D steps.
 Patients can now get the full potential of their vision with our access to exclusive Essilor AVA lens technology!